gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 step.
 These are referred to as *hybrid* procedures.

 It is important to realize that any stepwise approach is not guaranteed to lead to the best possible model, but it almost always leads to a good model.
+#### Beware of inference after selecting predictors
+The procedures recommended for selecting predictors are helpful when the model is used for forecasting; they are not helpful if you wish to study the effect of any predictor on the forecast variable.